kahopkin/companycommunicatorwiki/Deployment-guide.md

     > If the deployment fails, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#1-code-deployment-failure) of the Troubleshooting guide.

 1. Once the deployment has finished, go to the deployment's "Outputs" tab, and note down the values.
 We will need them later.
     * **botId:** This is the Microsoft Application ID for the Company Communicator app.
-For the following steps, it will be referred to as %botId%.
+For the following steps, it will be referred to as `%botId%`.
     * **appDomain:** This is the base domain for the Company Communicator app.
-For the following steps, it will be referred to as %appDomain%.
+For the following steps, it will be referred to as `%appDomain%`.

 # Step 3: Set up authentication

-1. Note that you have the %botId% and %appDomain% values from the previous step.
+1. Note that you have the `%botId%` and `%appDomain%` values from the previous step.

     > If you have lost these, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#2-forgetting-the-botId-or-appDomain) of the Troubleshooting guide.